trex-paxos/trex-paxos-jvm/README.md

    papers.
 3. Provide sufficient detail around the "learning" messages used by this implementation to understand that they are minimal and do not harm correctness.
 4. Provide enough documentation so that someone can carefully study the code, the tests, and the papers to verify this implementation with far less overall effort than it would take them to write any equivalent implementation.
+5. Explicity explains the design decisions in this implementation.

 As of today, the proceeding list is aspirational.
 When the exhaustive tests are written, I will invite peer review and possibly offer a nominal bug bounty (which would be a folly I would surely come to instantly regret).